the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

-That’s one solution, but there is a simpler way in JavaScript ES6, called the *spread operator*.
+That's one solution, but there is a simpler way in JavaScript ES6, called the *spread operator*.
 The spread operator is shown with three dots: `...` When it is used, every value from an array or object gets copied to another array or object.

 We'll examine the ES6 **array** spread operator even though you don't need it yet: